symfony/symfony-docs/components/lock.rst

     store (e.g. Redis store prioritizes readers vs writers).

-When a read-only lock is acquired with the ``acquireRead()`` method, it's possible to **promote** the lock, and change it to write lock, by calling the ``acquire()`` method::
+When a read-only lock is acquired with the ``acquireRead()`` method, it's possible to **promote** the lock, and change it to a write lock, by calling the ``acquire()`` method::

     $lock = $factory->createLock('user-'.$userId);